The Central Chimney Braced Frame House – Part 3

 The original beam structure was intact and connected to a heavy cross beam, the chimney girt, that ran from front to back.
 The other beam ends were connected to another beam running along the end of the house, called the front girt.

-If the complete vandalising of the house had not been enough, between my first and second visits robbers had come and stripped every moulding and door from the entire house.
-It was gutted.
-The essence of the Morrison house, built with the greatest care and style, is now but a memory preserved in these photographs.
+If the complete vandalising of the house had not been enough, between my first and second visits robbers had come and stripped the mantelpiece and the panelled cupboard doors in the kitchen.
+Valuable box locks were also stolen.
+The complete essence of the Morrison house, especially the parlour, built with the greatest care and style, is now but a memory preserved in these photographs.

 Urban houses must have urban sophistication – style is elevated.